Bromeliads boast wide leaves that are sword-shaped or scoop-like and develop around a central “cup,” which preserves water in the plant’s habitat.

 14. Dyckia Brevifolia Bromeliad

-It represents a terrestrial Bromeliad that forms rosettes of short, stiff green leaves that flush golden yellow near the top of the plant with sharp spines which can grow up to 8 inches.
+It forms rosettes of short, stiff green leaves that flush golden yellow near the plant’s top with sharp spines that can grow up to 8 inches.

 However, they are not succulents as they do not store water in their leaves.